Feedlot nutritionist boot camp

 Program overview:

 The Plains Nutrition Council Feedlot Nutritionist Boot Camp was first established by Drs.
 Chris Reinhardt and Mike Hubbert in 2012 to provide graduate students with valuable experiences that better prepare them for careers in the cattle feeding industry.
 While this program has evolved over the past decade, it remains true to its initial objectives.
 The program is currently organized by Drs.
-Kendall Samuelson (West Texas A&M University), Kristin Hales (Texas Tech University), and Jason Smith (Texas A&M AgriLife Extension).
+Kendall Samuelson (West Texas A&M University), Lee-Anne Walter (Merck Animal Health), and Jason Smith (Texas A&M AgriLife Extension).
+Members of the PNC Executive Committee help to make program content- and funding-related decisions.
+Additionally, an industry-based advisory committee plays a critical role in steering the program.
 Held every other year, this week-long program brings in the industry’s finest to discuss the following aspects of feedlot nutrition, operations, and management:

 • Ration and supplement formulation